-Whether you’re looking to save money or destress your life, and whether you are downsizing your home with kids or for a loved one, you can benefit from knowing both the advantages and disadvantages of downsizing a home, and the steps to do it most efficiently.
+Whether you’re looking to save money or distress your life, and whether you are downsizing your home with kids or for a loved one, you can benefit from knowing both the advantages and disadvantages of downsizing a home and the steps to do it most efficiently.

 WHAT ARE THE BENEFITS OF DOWNSIZING YOUR HOME?